ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 * I'm deciding whether or not to build in functionality here for mocked database reads, mocked file reads, etc.
 * I like the database back-end concept, but for now am sticking with pickled dictionaries
 * I'd like to entertain the notion of storing expected results in the test case definition in the pickle file (or db)
+* Front end to allow a non-technical user to modify and create API responses for each test case

 # Important disclaimer